LaurentColoma/TicketManager-client/README.md

 sudo apt update
 sudo apt upgrade
 ````
-Be sure to have the latest of [Node.js](https://nodejs.org/en/), to be sure check your node version:
+Be sure to have the latest of version [Node.js](https://nodejs.org/en/), to be sure check your node version with the following command line:
 ````
 node -v
 ````